-Another vital factor thatinfluences corporate earning distribution is liquidity.
+Another vital factor which influences corporate earning distribution is liquidity.
 It is very imperative to compare a firm's liquidity position with its payment of dividend.
-Rationally, a firm will choose to pay dividend as long as its cash position is not questionable, and that availability of the profit itself doesnot merit payment of dividend.
-Liu and Hu (2005) proposed that firms have residual cash when its dividend is less than the free cash flow, otherwise they need additional financing to meet the cash dividend requirement.
-A weak corporate liquidity position implies less sufficient cash dividend due to cash shortage.
+Rationally, a firm will choose to pay dividend as long as its cash position is not questionable, and that availability of the profit itself does not merit payment of dividend.
+Liu and Hu (2005) proposed that firms have residual cash when its dividend is less than the free cash flow, and that if cash dividend is great than the free cash flow then that firm needs additional financing to meet the cash dividend requirement A weak corporate liquidity position implies less sufficient cash dividend due to cash shortage.

-Alli et al. (1993) argue that dividend payments depend more on cash flow (which reflects the company's ability to pay dividends) than on current earnings, which are less heavily influenced by accounting practices.
-While Amidu and Abor (2006) found a direct and significant relationship between cash flow and dividend payout ratios, Anil and Kapoor (2008), on the other hand, consider cash flow an important determinant of dividend payout ratio.
-Following these arguments, one can set out the following proposition:
+Alli et al. (1993) argue that dividend payments depend more on cash flows, which reflect the company's ability to pay dividends, than on current earnings, which are less heavily influenced by accounting practices.
+While Amidu and Abor (2006) found a direct and significant relationship between cash flow and dividend payout ratios, Anil and Kapoor (2008), on the other hand, consider cash flow as an important determinant of dividend payout ratio.